fralik/CGM/README.markdown

 In order to work properly I set acess permissions to some web adresses including google.com.
 I do not read or access any of your personal information.
 I do not read or store your browsing history.
 The source code of the extension is open, so you can check what and how do I do.

 ## Issues
-I test the extension before each release, but if you have found a bug, please report it in the [Issue Tracker](https://github.com/fralik/CGM/issues)
+I test the extension before each release, but if you have found a bug, please report it in the [Issue Tracker](https://github.com/fralik/CGM/issues).
+You can also post to the [user-group](http://groups.google.com/group/cgm-users/).

 ## License